DekelSror/lang/concerns.md

+## current goal is just to have working examples of all types, then move on to compiler

 ## notice that lists and dicts play two roles - they are c modules but are also
 ## types in the language